scottfr/SystemsBook/Understanding/understanding.md

 You might ask how could it be that it might take 3.5 days for someone to get a sense of what the results of the previous actions were, which would be a good question.
 It's probably difficult to find a situation where this is realistic in days though what's important to realize is this structure could operate in this manner if the time units were hours, minutes, seconds or microseconds.

+## The Rain Barrel ##

+A times even with some of the simplest models it's difficult to intuit what the behavior is likely to be.
+This should be rather evident from "The Rain Barrel"^[The Rain Barrel [http://insightmaker.com/insight/6770](http://insightmaker.com/insight/6770)] model developed by Richard Turnock.

+# Model
+{"title": "The Rain Barrel", "description": "Even simplicity can be deceptive.", "load": "http://insightmaker.com/insight/6770"}
+# End Model

 ## Infinite Drinkers ##

 The "Infinite Drinkers"^[Infinite Drinkers [http://insightmaker.com/insight/850](http://insightmaker.com/insight/850)] is a modeling attempt at humor.
 Hope you enjoy it.